edsinkevic/simple-graph/README.md

 It takes the file paths as parameters, the required amount of vertices in the graph, the minimum and maximum amounts of neighbors for each vertex, and, finally, a vertex index to start DFS from.

-Won't work on Windows, because the current implementation uses '/dev/random' file to generate random numbers.
+This will only work on Unix-like operating systems, because the current implementation uses '/dev/random' file to generate random numbers.

 # How to run
 ## Build the executables lab_1 and lab_1_tests